Frickerdude78/reddit_poster_v1/README.md

 1. Push this repository to GitHub
 2. In Coolify dashboard:
-   - Create a new service
+   - Create a new Project
    - Select this repository
    - Set build configuration to use Dockerfile
    - Add the environment variables